rudeboybert/Federalist/README.md

 1. Democracy
 2. The relationship between the state and federal governments
 3. Military affairs
-4. he executive branch of the government.
+4. The executive branch of the government.

-For each of the 4 topics, we present the topic distribution of the 2 documents with the highest proprotion for that topic.
+For each of the 4 topics, we present the topic distribution of the 2 documents with the highest proprotion for that topic, with the essay number as the header.

 ![plot of chunk unnamed-chunk-5](./README_files/figure-html/unnamed-chunk-5.png)